Selling your home

-Ask about and understand what marketing steps he or she will take and when they will occur.
+Ask about and understand what marketing steps your REALTOR will take and when they will occur.
 Define your expectations of the transaction and communicate them.

 Disclose problems, keep your house in good condition and let the REALTOR take the lead with buyers.

 Keep your house clean, the yard neat, and be ready at any time.
 Let your REALTOR show the house, but if you are at home during a showing, look neat and stay inconspicuous.
-You probably have less experience, may make buyers uncomfortable, and may want to avoid hearing any negative comments buyers may have.
+Just remember, your presence may make buyers uncomfortable and not want to voice any negative comments.
 Finally, you must allow inspections, fix anything necessary, and show up at the closing.

 What should I do to get my home ready for showing?

 Start by taking a look from the street.
 This is the first impression potential buyers will get.
 Remember what you liked when you first saw the house.
 Have you improved on it or let anything go?
 Next, walk slowly through the interior.
 Eliminate odors, especially pet and smoke.
-Clean the windows and pull back the drapes to maximize light, bright rooms.
+Clean the windows and pull back the drapes to maximize light and make your rooms brighter.

 We’ve found a great house at a good price.
 Should we buy?

 You have three basic options.
 You can wait until you sell your current home.
 With this option you risk losing the new home to another buyer, but you may find one later you like even more.
 Secondly, you may add a contingency clause to your offer, stating that you must sell your current house before closing on the new one.
 Third, if you are having trouble selling your current house, you may consider renting it out or refinancing it for cash to help you buy.
 The problems associated with this third option include finding and managing tenants, trying to sell the house with tenants, closing costs and higher mortgage payments with a refinance.